 Ron and Co. finish the staircase and shampoo all the rugs.
 Bob fixes the broken pipe and re-plasters the laundry room ceiling.
 The windows are washed, the cleaned curtains are hung back up, the furniture is dusted and polished, the lawn is mowed twice more, weeds are pulled again, and the living room painting is completed.
 The sun porch is also emptied and painted.
 Just as the 407 girls are standing in the middle of it lamenting how empty it is, the doorbell rings.
 It’s a delivery truck from Jane’s parents’ decorating company in Boston, and it starts unloading gobs of gorgeous furniture.
 Once the room is fully assembled, it’s the prettiest one in the house.
 Toby and Andy demand to know how Jane did this.
 It turns out she spent her share of the money on the furniture.
 THAT came out of the $3,000 too?
 I’m calling foul!
 There is absolutely no way!
 Toby and Andy refuse to allow Jane to shoulder the entire cost and insist on splitting it three ways.
 Jane makes the final expense calculations, and shows the resulting number to her roommates.
 “407, Inc. had made a profit, but just barely.”
 THERE IS ABSOLUTELY NO WAY.

 The book ends with Toby musing that they should have named their pseudo-company “Team 407,” and with the roommates cheesily realizing that “they were rich – not in money, but in friendship.”
-Does Canby Hall accept friendship as payment for tuition installments?
+Can your tuition fees be paid in friendship?
 Inquiring minds want to know.

 Next up: we’re headed to Texas, y’all, and Jane exhibits her early proclivity for infidelity once again!
 Yee-haw!